Nine years ago, I set out to build something smart and soulful, a place where meaningful work could thrive alongside people I adore.

 8. Honor the Process

-We don’t just celebrate polished outcomes; we celebrate the effort, the experiments, and everything we learned (successes and failures) along the way.
+We don’t just celebrate polished outcomes; we celebrate the effort, the experiments, the pilots, and everything we learned (successes and failures) along the way.
 Growth at all stages should be seen and felt.

 9. You Attract What You Put Out